-Your property costs may change and, as a result, your escrow payment may change.
+ment may change.
 You may be able to cancel your escrow account, ment may change.
 You may be able to cancel your escrow account, but if you do, you must pay your property cost directly.
-If you fail to pay your property taxes, your state or local government may (1) impose fines and penalties or (2) place a tax lien on this property.
+If you fail to pay your property cost directly.
+If you fail to pay your property case, your state or local government may (1) impose fines and penalties or (2) place a tax lien on this property.
 If you fail to pay any of your property costs, your lender may (1) add the amounts to your loan balance, (2) add an escrow account to your loan, or (3) require you to pay for property insurance that the lender buys on your behalf, which likely would cost more and provide fewer benefits than what you could buy on your own.